scionproto/scion/doc/ColibriService.md

 ## Design

+There are three main components that need to be modified or created: the colibri service itself, the border router and `sciond` in the endhost:

+* ***COS*** Enables the COLIBRI control plane.
+Used to negotiate both segment and end to end reservations.
+* **Border Router** Needs to forward the COLIBRI traffic with higher priority than best effort.
+Needs to monitor COLIBRI traffic.
+* **sciond** Needs to expose a COLIBRI *API*.
+Needs to manage end to end reservations in behalf of the applications.

 The COS is structured similarly to other existing Go infrastructure services.
 It reuses the following:

 * [go/lib/env](../go/lib/env): Is used for configuration and setup of the service.